kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I take Paul for dinner at the Chinese restaurant.
 - A bunch of the Moors & Christians group are having dinner there at the same time.
+- I recognize a few of them, maybe there's some parents from the conservatory amongst them.
-- I've sat down for about ten minutes when Lorraine's trans daughter walks in.
+- We sat down for about ten minutes when Lorraine's trans child, Jayden walks in.
-- They've obviously requested her/his attendance.
+- They've obviously requested Jayden's attendance.
-- She/he looks a bit surprised, bemused, as if she wasn't expecting such a large group of people.
+- Jayden looks a bit surprised, bemused, as if Jayden wasn't expecting such a large group of people to be there.
+- I'm not sure if Jayden sees me; the Moors & Christians are looking over at us repeatedly.
+- The woman who owns the Chinese restaurant wants to know why I'm in the town.
+- It's an odd question from a random person who isn't supposed to know anything about you.
+- Does she know I was being sedated and raped in my apartment?
+- Do they all watch Dénia TV for the latest on the multiple spy-cam sex slaves they've set up in the region?
-- You know, if it wasn't because of the obvious animosity between Hazel and Lorraine back in 2008 or earlier, and Lorraine finding out stuff (sedating young famous good-looking Spanish men and then blackmailing them), and the vindictiveness of Hazel generally, they might have had me at "trans kids"... but not a chance in hell that isn't fully part of their hypno-tech.
+- You know, if it wasn't because of the obvious animosity between Hazel and Lorraine back in 2008 or earlier, and Lorraine finding out things (Hazel sedating young famous good-looking Spanish men and then blackmailing them with sex films most likely), and the vindictiveness of Hazel generally, they might have had me at "trans kids"... but not a chance in hell that isn't fully part of their hypno-tech.
-- Of course it is, for sick porn genres and then the lie spreads and grows and no-one knows how to contain it anymore... and it is such a sick and twisted lie, it's growth may end up destroying the world.
+- Of course it is, something arising from sick porn genres that they grabbed onto and ran with, and then the lie spreads and grows and no-one knows how to contain it anymore... and it is such a sick and twisted lie, it's an obvious world-destroying whopper.
+- It's amazing how so many believe it... but they should maybe have a look inside, at the stomach and heart emotions, whenever someone says something against the lie, and perhaps notice how angry they are... violently angry, often, this is how it starts, murderous mass-psychosis.

-### Lourdes
+## Lourdes

-- We stop at Lourdes.
+- We stop at Lourdes for a few days on the way home.
+- I change my mind about driving through France with Paul, he's driving me mad and taking the piss constantly - he always picks the most expensive dish on the menu and he does it on purpose to piss me off.
+- I don't like hanging out with people who take the piss, or shout constantly about nothing, so I decide we'll get the boat home from Bilbao instead of spending days getting a massive druggy ear bashing through France.

-### London
+## London

 #### Paul is furious with me